Harshj6301/Apache-Options/README.md

 # Apache-Trader
-Rule based decision making with precision and agility, trading
+Rule based decision making with precision and agility, in trading